Do You Need a Secure Vaulting Service for Your Metals?

 Then there are customers who simply want the lowest possible premiums and prefer exchange-sized gold and silver bars.
 For these bars, a third-party vault such as Money Metals Depository, which offers storage locations inside the COMEX system, is essential.

 100-ounce gold bars must be shipped via armored truck in order for the shipment to be insured.
 That can be prohibitively expensive and difficult to arrange.
-1,000-ounce silver bars weigh 70 lbs apiece, making them both awkward to handle and very expensive to ship via the Postal Service or UPS.
+1,000-ounce silver bullion bar sizes weigh 70 lbs apiece, making them both awkward to handle and very expensive to ship via the Postal Service or UPS.

 On top of this cost and hassle will be costs associated with having the bars melted and re-assayed when they are sold.
 This is a requirement for all bars coming from outside the COMEX chain of custody.